 Be aware this process uses chemicals that should not be consumed.
-If any gets on skin wash off immediately or it will stain.
+If any gets on skin, wash off immediately, or it will stain.
 Be careful to not get cyanotype solution on clothing, tables, floors as it will stain.
 Do not do this activity while consuming food or snacks of any kind.
 Always wash hands after working with chemicals.

 A Brief History

-Cyanotype was developed in 1842 by Sir John Herschel (1792-1871), only three years after the official discovery of photography.
-Hershel was also the founder of the words “positive and negative,” “photograph,” and “snapshot.”
-As a scientist, he experimented with concepts revolving around light-sensitivity of silver salts, metals, and vegetation.
+Cyanotype was developed in 1842 by Sir John Herschel (1792–1871), only three years after the official discovery of photography.
+Hershel was also the founder of the words “positive,” “negative,” “photograph,” and “snapshot.”
+As a scientist, he experimented with concepts revolving around light sensitivity of silver salts, metals, and vegetation.
 He continued to experiment with highly colored dye of flowers from his garden that could potentially be light sensitive.

 It’s a process…